actris-cloudnet/dataportal/docs/data-upload.md

 The request should have the following fields:

 - `hashSum`: An sha256-sum of the file being sent.
 Used for identifying the file and verifying its integrity.
-- `measurementDate`: Date on which the measurement was made, in `YYYY-MM-DD` format.
+- `measurementDate`: UTC date in `YYYY-MM-DD` format of the first data point in the file.
 - `instrument`: Instrument name.
 Must be one of the ids listed in `https://cloudnet.fmi.fmi/instruments/`.
 - `file`: The file contents in binary.